aelesia/react-native-cross-actionsheet/README.md

 ## Why?

 You may be wondering, what's the difference being a native implementation and a JS implementation?
+Why do you need a native implementation when the JS implementation can also do the same job?

 For JS, it is rendered at the same level as your Modal.
+That means if you try to call a JS-backed ActionSheet on top of a Modal, they may conflict.
+Since this uses a native-backed ActionSheet, it will always be rendered on top of the ReactNative UI layer.